-Safranbolu Safranbolu is an Ottoman city that has withstood the test of time.
-It displays some interesting interactions between the topography and the historic settlement.
-Safranbolu’s key role in trade by virtue of its pivotal location along many caravans led to great wealth.
-As a result, it set a standard in urban development which exercised significant influence over wider parts of Ottoman Empire congruent with this public and private architecture.
-The area was first occupied by humans in antiquity, evidenced by rock-cut tombs that date back to prehistory.
-Turkish People conquered the town during the 11th century and it quickly grew into an important city on the main east-west trade route thanks to its position along those routes.
-Surviving buildings from this time include Old Mosque, Old Bath, and Suleyman Pasha Medresse, all built in 1322 AD.
-The caravan trade reached its height in the 17th century, and many buildings from this time are still standing.
-These include the Cinci Inn with it's 60 guestrooms (1640-48), Koprulu Mosque (1661) and Izzet Pasha Mosque (1796).
+Safranbolu Safranbolu, an Ottoman city located on the main trade route between the east and west, has stood the test of time and continues to display a unique blend of topography and historic architecture.
+The city's strategic location brought great wealth through trade, leading to the establishment of a standard in urban development that influenced the wider parts of the Ottoman Empire.
+Records show that the area was occupied since prehistoric times, as evidenced by the rock-cut tombs.
+Turkish People took over the town during the 11th century and it quickly grew into a significant city on the main trade route.
+Some of the surviving buildings from this time include the Old Mosque, Old Bath, and Suleyman Pasha Medresse, all built in 1322 AD.
+During the 17th century, the caravan trade reached its peak, and many of the buildings from that period still stand today.
+These include the Cinci Inn, which boasts 60 guestrooms (built between 1640-48), Koprulu Mosque (1661), and Izzet Pasha Mosque (1796).
 There are also many stores, stables, and baths.
-The Old Town preserves many old buildings, with 1008 registered historical artifacts.
-These are: 1 private museum, 25 mosques, 5 tombs, 8 historical fountains, 5 Turkish baths, 3 caravanserais, 1 historical clock tower, 1 sundial and hundreds of houses and mansions.
-Also there are mounds of ancient settlements, rock tombs and historical bridges.
-The Old Town is situated in a deep ravine in a fairly dry area in the rain shadow of the mountains.
-The New Town can be found on the plateau about two kilometers west of the Old Town.
-The name of the town derives from ‘saffron’ and the Greek word 'polis' (city), since Safranbolu was a trading place for saffron.
-Today, saffron is still grown at Davutobası which is 22 km east of Safranbolu and probably one of the best quality saffrons in the world.
-Safranbolu was added to UNESCO's World Heritage Sites list in 1994 for preserving Ottoman era houses and architecture.
+The Old Town of Safranbolu has preserved many old buildings, with 1008 registered historical artifacts, including 25 mosques, 5 tombs, 8 historical fountains, 5 Turkish baths, 3 caravanserais, 1 historical clock tower, 1 sundial, and hundreds of houses and mansions.
+There are also mounds of ancient settlements, rock tombs, and historical bridges.
+The Old Town sits in a deep ravine in a dry area in the rain shadow of the mountains, while the New Town can be found on the plateau about two kilometers west of the Old Town.
+The town's name comes from the Greek word "polis" (city) and "saffron," as it was once a significant trading place for this prized spice.
+Saffron continues to be grown at Davutobası, 22 km east of Safranbolu, and is considered one of the best quality saffrons in the world.
+In recognition of its preservation of Ottoman-era houses and architecture, Safranbolu was added to UNESCO's World Heritage Sites list in 1994.